 |

-Opaganib is being evaluated as a new therapeutic approach to mitigate gastrointestinal acute radiation syndrome (GI-ARS) in collaboration with the NIAID RNCP following the FDA Animal Rule regulatory pathway.
+Opaganib is being evaluated as a potential new therapeutic approach to mitigate gastrointestinal acute radiation syndrome (GI-ARS) in collaboration with the NIAID RNCP following the FDA Animal Rule regulatory pathway.

 Read more